-Knowledge gained throughout the development of IBLS is really valuable.
+Knowledge gained throughout the development of Smartmath is really valuable.
 Knowledge was gained on website development as well as programming coding and concepts.
 Here, theories and knowledge gained during the course of Information Technology like System Analysis and Design, Graphical User Interface, and Multimedia System just to name a few were literally put into practice.
+Experience gained while working as a trainee in Asia Travel Network was also put into practice.

 Besides that, the knowledge gained from this project is the awareness of the user's needs and the flow of a system.
 It was found that users need a user-friendly environment, a readable homepage and clear instruction and guidance.
 The programmer needs to find and organize the information acquired and analyze the behaviour.